 If the alert system has activated, stop the engine and check the fuel filter.
 If any water is found in the fuel, consult a Yamaha dealer.

 Although the buzzer will stop when the

 Engine control system

 engine is started and the remote control lever is moved to the forward or reverse position, do not use the outboard motor.
-The occur.
+Otherwise, serious engine damage could occur.